Firebrand/codebasenotes/README.md

 # CodebaseNotes

-An extension that allows you to add notes about your codebase's files AND folders directly on the project tree in the VS Code UI!
-This helps developers and teams maintain clear documentation about the structure and purpose of different parts of a codebase.
-Also serves as a great tool for personal learning or onboarding new developers to an existing codebase.
+An extension that allows you to add notes about your codebase's files AND folders directly on the project tree in the VS Code UI.
+The aim is to help developers and teams maintain clear documentation about the structure and purpose of different parts of their codebase.
+Also serves as a great tool for personal learning or onboarding.
+All notes are stored into a single json file that can be checked into a repo.

 ![CodebaseNotes Demo](https://raw.githubusercontent.com/Firebrand/codebasenotes/main/resources/demo2.gif)